Programs for Schools at Broadmoor

 Staff from Broadmoor will visit your class to provide students with a broader understanding of the natural world.
 Custom programs may include interactive discussions, specimen study, and educational activities.
 If possible, we’ll explore the woods and/or fields on school property.
 Observation skills and seasonal elements are emphasized.
 Many of our school programs can be taught in the classroom or outdoor exploration at your site.

-We have seasonally themed programs for home-schooled students ages 5-10 yrs.
+We have seasonally themed programs for homeschool students ages 5-10.
 Please contact us if you have a group that is interested.
 We are happy to explore options to meet your group’s needs.

 Broadmoor offers high-quality professional development for elementary and middle school teachers.
 Participants improve their content knowledge through hands-on investigations in nature, learn inquiry-based activities to facilitate with students, and practice techniques proven to better engage people in science learning.
 We strive to run teacher professional development series annually.
 We participate in district development days and can create custom programs to support the needs of individual schools.

-→ Please contact us to find out about current series, or to book us for custom programs for your school or district.
+→ Please email us to find out about current series, or to book us for custom programs for your school or district.